 10 of the best vacation spots for kids and the top family vacation destinations you’ve got to take them to while they are still young!
-We travel a lot as a family and have visited some incredible places on road trips and out of state.
+We travel a lot as a family and have flown and visited some incredible places on road trips too.
 These are my children’s picks on the best family vacations ever.

 With that said I am sure there are wonderful and elaborate places to visit outside of the country but for us (and many others living in middle class society) that is not in the cards for us.

 The whole purpose for us to go on week long vacations is to connect with each other, explore, and experience things we wouldn’t normally do living in the suburbs.